SatoruMuro/SAM2GUIfor3Drecon/README.md

 ## 🧠 Features

-* 🖼 Load image folders and corresponding mask (SVG) files
+* 🖼 Load image folders
-* 🖊 Freehand, point-to-point, and snap-to-boundary drawing modes
-* 🎨 Mask editing for up to 20 objects, with per-object color toggling
 * 📆 Integration with **SAM2** for box-prompted segmentation and video tracking
 * ✨ Object tracking with start/end frame selection and batch execution
+* 🎨 Mask editing for up to 20 objects, with per-object color toggling
+* 🖊 Freehand, point-to-point, and snap-to-boundary drawing modes
+* ✏ Undo/redo support for editing
+* ↔ Convert and reassign object colors across all masks
 * 🔺 Threshold-based region extraction (CT/MRI presets or manual)
-* ↔ Convert and reassign object colors across all masks
-* ✏ Undo/redo support for editing
 * 🗈 Thinning: reduce number of images by keeping every N-th
 * 🧲 Export:
   * Mask images as grayscale TIFF (ascending/descending order)
   * 3D STL models by color (with mm/px and z-spacing calibration)
   * Volume statistics per object as CSV